 Tim Barringer has been active as an advisor of Ph.D. dissertations at Yale, has served as Director of Undergraduate Studies and Director of Graduate Studies in the History of Art Department and was winner of the Sarai Ribicoff teaching prize in 2004.
 In 2009 he was the Slade Professor of Fine Art at the University of Cambridge.
 The lectures, ‘Broken Pastoral: Art and Music in Britain, Gothic Revival to Punk Rock’ will appear as a monograph.

-Current publications include ‘Benjamin Britten, Samuel Palmer and the neo-Romantic Pastoral’, Art History, February 2011, and ‘Seeing With Memory: Hockney and the Masters", David Hockney: A Bigger Picture, London: Royal Academy of Arts, 2012.
-He is co-curator, with Alison Smith and Jason Rosenfeld, Pre-Raphaelites: Victorian Avant-Garde at Tate Britain (2012), National Gallery of Art, Washington DC and the Pushkin Museum, Moscow (2013).
-Future plans include the publication of two edited volumes, Panoramic Vistas, (co-edited with Richard Maxwell and Katie Trumpener) and Victorian Jamaica (co-edited with Wayne Modest).
+Recent publications include ‘The Englishness of Thomas Cole’ in Nancy Siegel, ed., The Cultured Canvas: A Social History of American Landscape Painting (University Press of New England, 2011);‘Benjamin Britten, Samuel Palmer and the neo-Romantic Pastoral’, Art History, February 2011, and ‘Seeing With Memory: Hockney and the Masters, David Hockney: A Bigger Picture, London: Royal Academy of Arts, 2012.
+He is co-curator, with Alison Smith and Jason Rosenfeld, Pre-Raphaelites: Victorian Avant-Garde at Tate Britain (2012), National Gallery of Art, Washington DC, the Pushkin Museum, Moscow and Mori Arts Center, Toyko (2013), and co-author of the catalogue.
+Future plans include the publication of two edited volumes, Panoramic Vistas (co-edited with Richard Maxwell and Katie Trumpener) and Victorian Jamaica (co-edited with Wayne Modest).

 Opulence and Anxiety: Landscape Paintings from the Royal Academy (Kineton, Warwickshire: Compton Verney, 2007)